Taoism / Daoism: Great review for students and other learners. Please see a Christian reaction at the end of the post.

 - It’s hard to love a principle more than a person, and for sure it is impossible for an impersonal principle to love a human.
 Jesus Christ is a person who loves us.

 It is always right if a Taoist says yes to Jesus Christ invites Christ into his heart.
-All the Taoist needs to do is pray and say he’s sorry for his sins for his breaking moral law and believes in his heart that God has raised Christ from the dead and says with his mouth that Jesus is Lord.
+All the Taoist needs to do is pray and say he’s sorry for his sins of his breaking moral law and believes in his heart that God has raised Christ from the dead and says with his mouth that Jesus is Lord.

 KEY SUMMARY ARTICLE